CME & MOC Information at ACG Annual Meeting

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 35 Medical Knowledge MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

-AMA PRA Category 1 Credits™ are awarded as follows: 32 AMA PRA Category 1 Credits™ for the Annual Meeting and 16 AMA PRA Category 1 Credits™ for the Annual Meeting Bonus (Breakfast) Sessions (Bonus Session must be purchased separately).
+AMA PRA Category 1 Credits™ are awarded as follows: 32 AMA PRA Category 1 Credits™ for the Annual Scientific Meeting and 17 AMA PRA Category 1 Credits™ for the Annual Scientific Meeting Bonus Sessions (Bonus Session must be purchased separately).